debsamanta5571-dot/moba-prototype/README.md

 # Moba Prototype

 I've always wanted to make a 3D multiplayer MOBA.
 I've messed around in blueprint on and off with over a while.
-This here is a c++ multiplayer prototyp using GAS.
+This here is a c++ multiplayer prototype using GAS.

 ## Preview